 Chief Human Resources Officer, Pepperdine University

 Lauren W. Cosentino serves as the Chief Human Resources Officer for Pepperdine University.
 Previously, she served as the Associate Vice President for Human Resources, and Insurance and Risk since 2006.
 In her 17 years at Pepperdine, Cosentino has also served as the Director of Insurance & Risk and worked in the Office of Church Relations and in University Advancement.
 While in University Advancement, she founded Pepperdine's Freunde von Heidelberg affinity group.
-Cosentino earned her bachelor's degree from Seaver College and an MBA from the Graziadio School of Business and Management.
+Cosentino earned her bachelor's degree from Seaver College and an MBA from the Graziadio Business School.

 Alexandra Marmion Roosa

 Alexandra Marmion Roosa serves as the Director of the Office of Research and Sponsored Programs at Pepperdine University (ORSP).
 ORSP assists faculty and staff in their pursuit and management of external funding for scholarly and creative projects.
 An experienced attorney and former museum director, Marmion Roosa also serves as an adjunct law professor at Pepperdine University's School of Law.
 Prior to her affiliation with Pepperdine, Marmion Roosa managed a national initiative for the American Association of Museums (AAM) in Washington DC whereby she worked to strategically identify best practices for museums-community engagement.
 While at AAM, she also co-authored a legal manual, The AAM Guide to Writing an Employee Handbook, to assist non-profits with human resource management.

 Assistant Vice Chancellor, Graduate School of Education and Psychology, Pepperdine University